 Financial service providers include financial advisers, brokers, building societies, credit providers, credit unions, money changers, finance companies, foreign currency exchange dealers, fund managers, insurers, investment portfolio managers, issuers and registered banks.

+Individuals and businesses who provide financial services must comply.
 The requirement to register is generally directed at entities and individuals who have a place of business in New Zealand or who live in New Zealand.
-However other legislation may require overseas people to be registered on the Financial Service Providers Register (see for example the Financial Advisers Act).
+However, other legislation may require overseas people to be registered on the Financial Service Providers Register.

 Do I need to register as an individual if my employer is registered?